-In total, the School District received \$243K more revenue than originally budgeted.
-The School District's revenues from local sources were \$175K less than budgeted.
-This is mainly attributable to a negative variance in Act 511 tax revenues collected in the current fiscal year.
-The School District realized budget to actual variances for state and federal sources in the amounts of \$313K and \$105K, respectively.
+In total, the School District received \$720K more revenue than originally budgeted.
+The School District's revenues from local sources were \$842K more than budgeted.
+This is mainly attributable to a more real estate tax revenues collected in the current fiscal year than was budgeted.
+The School District realized a negative budget to actual variance for state sources in the amount of \$131K and a positive variance in federal sources in the amount of \$10K.
 While various state and federal funds were different than the original budget, the majority of this type of funding was to subsidize certain mandated and restricted expenditures.

-Expenditures before transfers were budgeted at \$133.2M, while actual expenditures were \$132.8M.
-Savings were realized in many line items due to the School District's yearly commitment to decreasing expenses and curtailing spending.
+Expenditures before transfers were budgeted at \$142.5M, while actual expenditures were \$140.5M.
+Savings were realized in many line items due to the School District's yearly commitment to decreasing expenses and curtailing spending in order to provide the best possible education in a fiscally responsible manner.